New Year’s Resolution Time… Again. You start a New Year fresh, but you’re still you, so how do you make actual changes that stick?

 Does it have to be this way?

-(You don’t have to wait for the start of a new year either, this works any time!)
+No, you don’t have to wait for the start of a new year either, this works any month of the year!

-Everyone has some version or story of the resolution cycle
+Everyone has some version or story of the resolution cycle, it usually goes something like this.

 - 1 week later, tried it 4 times